TrajectoryMover: Generative Movement of Object Trajectories in Videos

-\paragraph{Dataset.} We generate a total of $\sim21$k video pairs using \nameDataset that we split into 20k training pairs and 1k test pairs.
-From the test pairs, we randomly choose 40 videos for evaluation.
+\paragraph{Dataset.} \nameDataset consists of in total $\sim33.2$k video pairs that we split into $\sim31.6$k training pairs and $\sim1.6$k test pairs, \paulchanged{where $106$ of our 3D scenes used for the training pairs and $7$ different scenes for the test pairs.} From the test pairs, we randomly choose 40 videos for evaluation.
 All videos have a resolution of 1280$\times$720 and 81 frames at 16 fps.
 More detailed dataset information is provided in the supplement.

 \paragraph{Baselines.} While no existing baseline supports our trajectory movement task out-of-the-box, we repurpose existing video generators to our task while keeping the core methods unchanged.
 ATI~\cite{wang2025ati} moves objects to follow given 2D trajectories.
 DaS~\cite{gu2025diffusion} moves objects by editing 3D tracks of the source video.
 VACE~\cite{jiang2025vace} supports object movement through a bounding box based trajectory reference video.
 I2VEdit~\cite{ouyang2024i2vedit} propagates the first frame edits to other frames, allowing us to move the object in the first frame.
-SFM~\cite{liu2025shape} is a 3D aware video editing method that reconstructs an editable 3D mesh and uses it to guide motion editing.
-To provide inputs for these methods, we estimate a 3D trajectory from the input video by tracking the estimated depth~\cite{video_depth_anything} of the foreground object.
-We then move this trajectory to start at the target bounding box and convert this moved 3D trajectory to the native format of each baseline.
-See the supplement for additional method-specific details.
-Note that unlike our method, the trajectory moved by this simple approach does not take into account scene interactions.
+SFM~\cite{liu2025shape} is a 3D aware video editing method that reconstructs an editable 3D mesh and uses it to guide motion editing. \paulchanged{GWTF~\cite{burgert2025go} moves objects by warping the input noise with a given optical flow.} \paulchanged{As our data pipeline is an important part of our contribution and we want to evaluate the benefits of our data for the trajectory movement task, we do not retrain these baselines on our data; additionally, several of these methods are not directly compatible with our training data.} \paulchanged{We do not include Motion Prompting~\cite{geng2025motion} or GenProp~\cite{liu2024generativevideopropagation}, as no code is available at the time of writing.
+We also do not include VideoHandles~\cite{Koo:2025VideoHandles}, since it is designed for static object composition editing in static scenes and is not directly suitable for moving object trajectory relocation.} To provide inputs for these baselines, we extract a 3D trajectory from the source video by tracking the foreground object's estimated depth~\cite{video_depth_anything}.
+We then translate this trajectory to align with the target bounding box and convert it to each baseline's native format (see supplement for details).
+Notably, unlike our method, this naive translation fails to account for scene interactions.